 What's the weather like in Point Reyes and Inverness?

 Autumn in the Point Reyes National Seashore is clear and warm.
 When the gray whales run off our coast, December through February, (you can see them from the Lighthouse), it's bright and clear between rainstorms.
 On spring days, you'll often spy a whale off the wildflower-covered hills of Tomales Point or Chimney Rock.
 In summer, plan to swim in Tomales Bay.
 And there's almost no day of the year when you can't enjoy a hike - even if it's raining.
-The pleasures of coming home wet and chilly to a warm fire, fresh baked cookies and a good book at Ten Inverness Way make rain look downright attractive.
+The pleasures of coming home wet and chilly to a warm fire and a good book at Ten Inverness Way make rain look downright attractive.

 Things to Do - A Sample Itinerary

 At Tomales Bay State Park, Heart's Desire Beach is perfect for swimming; the picnic area has tables and grills overlooking the bay.
 And if it's foggy on the ocean side, it's often sunny here.
 Hike the Johnstone Trail, along the bay from beach to beach.

 Picnic at Heart's Desire Beach, a Bay Beach